Core & Main (CNM) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the distributor of water and fire protection products had lost 5.54% over the past month.
-This has lagged the Business Services sector's gain of 4.7% and the S&P 500's gain of 5.55% in that time.
+Heading into today, shares of the distributor of water and fire protection products had lost 0.43% over the past month, lagging the Business Services sector's gain of 6.05% and the S&P 500's gain of 4.7% in that time.

-Wall Street will be looking for positivity from Core & Main as it approaches its next earnings report date.
-This is expected to be December 13, 2022.
+Core & Main will be looking to display strength as it nears its next earnings release, which is expected to be December 13, 2022.
 The company is expected to report EPS of $0.60, up 7.14% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.78 billion, up 26.67% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.78 billion, up 26.67% from the prior-year quarter.

 It is also important to note the recent changes to analyst estimates for Core & Main.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Core & Main is currently a Zacks Rank #2 (Buy).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Core & Main is currently sporting a Zacks Rank of #2 (Buy).

-Investors should also note Core & Main's current valuation metrics, including its Forward P/E ratio of 11.18.
-For comparison, its industry has an average Forward P/E of 23.12, which means Core & Main is trading at a discount to the group.
+Investors should also note Core & Main's current valuation metrics, including its Forward P/E ratio of 11.19.
+Its industry sports an average Forward P/E of 23.64, so we one might conclude that Core & Main is trading at a discount comparatively.

 The Waste Removal Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 135, putting it in the bottom 47% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 152, which puts it in the bottom 40% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.